bengthedberg/Cryptography/HybridWithSignature/README.md

 * HMAC involving a cryptographic hash function and a secret cryptographic key.

-And finally we added a signature to verify that the message originates from a specific origin, i.e. its non-repudiation.
+And finally, we added a signature to verify that the message originates from a specific origin, i.e. its non-repudiation.

-This example supports the four principles of cryptograhy :
+This example supports the four principles of cryptography:

 - Confidentiality - Encrypting data prevents it from being accessed without required keys.
 - Integrity - In many scenarios, the sender and receiver of a message may have a need for confidence that the message has not been altered during transmission.
 Using HMAC will add this confidence as it uses the AES session key to HASH the encrypted message.